What Causes Slipped Disc?

 Force is exerted either manually or mechanically on muscles and joints to gently pull apart the vertebrae slightly so as to relieve muscle spams and back pains.

-Providing long-term care as your healthcare partner
+Providing chiropractic care as your long-term healthcare partner

 Whole-Body Treatment Approach